Knot doubling operators and bordered Heegaard Floer homology: Background on bordered Heegaard Floer homology

 If the knot $K$ is nulhomologous in $Y$, we prefer the following alternate perspective.
-Let $F$ be a Seifert surface for $K$.
+Push $K$ slightly into the interior of $Y$ (so that it now misses the boundary), and let $F$ be a Seifert surface for $K$.
 Just as in ordinary knot Floer homology \cite{OSzKnot, RasmussenThesis}, each generator $\x \in \mathfrak{S}(\HH)$ has an associated relative spin$^c$ structure $\s_{z,w}(\x) \in \Spin^c(Y,K)$, and we may define an \emph{Alexander grading} on $\mathfrak{S}(\HH)$ by

 where $c_1(\s_{z,w}(\x)) \in H^2(Y,K)$ and $[F] \in H_2(Y,K)$.
 The grading difference between two generators is given by

 where $B \in \pi_2(\x,\y)$ is any domain from $\x$ to $\y$.
 To verify that the right-hand side of \eqref{eq:relalex} is well-defined, note that for any periodic class $P \in \pi_2(\x,\x)$, $n_w(P)$ equals the intersection number of $K$ with the homology class in $H_2(Y,\partial Y)$ corresponding to $P$, which must be zero since $K$ is nulhomologous.
 Further details are completely analogous to \cite{OSzKnot, RasmussenThesis}.